openmc-dev/openmc/docs/source/usersguide/cross_sections.rst

 In continuous-energy mode, OpenMC uses a native `HDF5
 <https://support.hdfgroup.org/HDF5/>`_ format (see :ref:`io_nuclear_data`) to
 store all nuclear data.
-If you have ACE format data that was produced with NJOY_, such as that distributed with MCNP_ or Serpent_, it can be converted to the HDF5 format using the :ref:`scripts_ace` script (or :ref:`using the Python API <create_xs_library>`).
-Several sources provide openly available ACE data as described below and can be easily converted using the provided scripts.
-The TALYS-based evaluated nuclear data library, TENDL_, is also available in ACE format.
+Pregenerated HDF5 libraries can be found at https://openmc.mcs.anl.gov; unless you have specific data needs, it is highly recommended to use one of the pregenerated libraries.
+Alternatively, if you have ACE format data that was produced with NJOY_, such as that distributed with MCNP_ or Serpent_, it can be converted to the HDF5 format using the :ref:`using the Python API <create_xs_library>`.
+Several sources provide openly available ACE data including the `ENDF/B`_, JEFF_, and TENDL_ libraries.
 In addition to tabulated cross sections in the HDF5 files, OpenMC relies on :ref:`windowed multipole <windowed_multipole>` data to perform on-the-fly Doppler broadening.

 In multi-group mode, OpenMC utilizes an HDF5-based library format which can be used to describe nuclide- or material-specific quantities.